Xeus-Territory/samples-anything/README.md

 # Samples-anything

+## THIS REPO IS ARCHIVED AND WILL NO LONGER BE ABLE UPDATED.
+ALL THE DATA IS MOVING TO THE NEW VERSION [WIKI REPO - https://github.com/Xeus-Territory/wiki_tech_obsidian_vault](https://github.com/Xeus-Territory/wiki_tech_obsidian_vault)

 This is repo for backup scripts, templates, binary or samples about collecting or creating by myself

 <div align="center">